johnmasonyxe/files/AC.md

 + handles %3Cscript%3Ealert(1) %3C/script%3E

 ### delete a document
-- removes document
++ removes document
+- stretch ac - just use id
 - clears memory?

 ## requirements
-- no auth, login, user management
++ no auth, login, user management
-- application should be secure

-- app should look like wireframe
++ app should look like wireframe
-- written in react
++ written in react
-- no state management library
++ no state management library
-- other libs can be used without restriction (includes create react app)
++ other libs can be used without restriction (includes create react app)

+### application should be secure
++ apis use xsrfHeaderName, xsrfCookieName
+todo: explain why these help
+- stretch ac - add capcha

+### testing
 - ui should have tests that ensure functionality is working as intended (100% coverage not expected)
+- test logic functions
+- test view components
+- stretch - programatically test lib components to ensure they handle malicious input

 - tests for api not required

 ## the api
-- can use api server, fake api, mock api, external service
++ can use api server, fake api, mock api, external service
-- simulate functionality while running application
++ simulate functionality while running application
+todo: figure out if what i have done is adequate, i'm mocking 'storing' a file on the back end and passing back metadata about that file, determine if this is enough
 - store a file

-- be asynchronous when called from the react app
++ be asynchronous when called from the react app
-- have documentation in the readme
++ have documentation in the readme

 ## judged on
 - amount of functionality completed